Ladies playing bunco

 Step 2: Send out the invites for your Bunco party

 Gather the names of twelve of your best friends and send out homemade or store-bought invitations.
 Email invites are an option, but mailed invites feel much more personal and fun.
+Sending out invites is the first step to organizing a super fun GNO centered around playing Bunco.

 You can also set up a Facebook event group or a service like VolunteerSpot.com to ask people to pitch in food, supplies, or drinks.